ADHD as a Disability

 ADHD can affect executive function skills, including organization, time management, and impulse control, hindering academic and occupational performance.

-Focus And Attention Difficulties
+Focus and Attention Difficulties

 Individuals with ADHD may experience difficulty sustaining attention, leading to problems completing tasks and following instructions.

-Academic And Occupational Performance
+Academic and Occupational Performance

 The symptoms of ADHD can impact academic achievement and job performance, potentially leading to lower grades or work-related challenges.

-Types of Disabilities Associated With ADHD
+Types of Disabilities Associated with ADHD

 ADHD can contribute to various types of disabilities.